clukewatson/academic-kickstart/content/research.md

 - Updated March 2021!
 - Presented at 2020 NTA: Changing Behavior with Localized Tax Policy for Low-Income People

+## Works in Stasis

+**What Does An EITC DID Estimate?**
+- Stalled due to inattention and lack of professional incentives

 **Who Goes to Work with the EITC: Pro-Work Subsidies and Labor Supply Quality**
 - Draft available upon request

-## Works in Stasis

-**What Does An EITC DID Estimate?**
-- Stalled due to inattention
+- Stalled due to inattention and lack of professional incentives

 ## Research Notes